carloskiki/rfcs/text/0000-cargo-supported-targets.md

 The word _target_ is extensively used in this document.
 The [glossary](https://doc.rust-lang.org/cargo/appendix/glossary.html#target) defines its many meanings.
 Here, _target_ refers to the "Target Architeture" for which a package is built.
-The terms "cargo-target" and "target-triple" are used in accordance with their definitions in the glossary.
+Otherwise, the terms "cargo-target" and "target-triple" are used in accordance with their definitions in the glossary.

 # Summary